Defined benefit/Final Salary pension?

 What is a Defined benefit/Final Salary pension?

-A defined benefit pension plan is a type of pension plan in which an employer promises a specified pension payment, tenure of service and age, rather than depending directly on individual investment returns.
+A defined benefit pension plan is a type of pension plan in which an employer promises a specified pension payment, based on salary, tenure of service and age (and other factors), rather than depending directly on individual investment returns (which is called a defined contribution plan).

 Traditionally, many governmental and public entities, as well as a large number of corporations, provided defined benefit plans, sometimes as a means of compensating workers in lieu of increased pay.